- Serves: 4

 • zest and juice of 1/2 lemon

 • 2 to 3 Tbsp olive oil (or other oil of your choice)

 To make the dressing, crush the garlic over a large bowl.
 Add the lemon zest, lemon juice, salt and pepper.
 Whisk in the olive oil.
 Set aside while you prepare the cauliflower.

 Step 2: Preparing and Roasting the Cauliflower• parmesan cheese* (optional)

 To start the cauliflower, preheat your oven to 450° degrees Fahrenheit.
 Remove the large florets from the cauliflower and cut them into even-sized pieces.
 Any of the very large florets can be sliced in half.
 Place the cauliflower into the dressing and toss to coat.

-To roast the cauliflower, line a baking sheet with parchment paper or aluminum foil.
+To roast the cauliflower, line a baking sheet with parchment paper or a silicone baking mat.
 Lay any flat pieces of cauliflower cut-side down, so they caramelize nicely.
 Roast for about 10 minutes before tossing.
 Return to the oven for about 3 or 4 minutes or until it is almost cooked through.